jungaretti/bacon/README.md

 ### Authentication

-Bacon only works with some DNS providers.
-Pull requests to add new providers are always welcome!

-`bacon` reads secrets from the following sources (in order of precedence):

-1. `.env` file in the current directory (see `.env.example` for an example)
-2. Environment variables

-#### Porkbun

-Sign into Porkbun's website and [generate a new API keyset](https://porkbun.com/account/api) for your account.
+Sign into Porkbun and [generate a new API keyset](https://porkbun.com/account/api) for your account.
 Read the ["Generating API Keys" section of Porkbun's docs](https://kb.porkbun.com/article/190-getting-started-with-the-porkbun-dns-api) for more detailed instructions.

-##### Required Secrets

-- `PORKBUN_API_KEY`
-- `PORKBUN_SECRET_KEY`
+Be sure to enable API access for the domain(s) that you would like to manage with Bacon.

+Next, export your `PORKBUN_API_KEY` and `PORKBUN_SECRET_KEY` as environment variables.
+You can also use a `.env` file in the current directory (see [`.env.example`](https://github.com/jungaretti/bacon/blob/main/.env.example) for an example).

 ## Usage